 From January through August 2008, I worked with the Episcopal Diocese of West Texas on stewardship activities for an already-completed major gift effort; on advanced research regarding several hundred new prospective donors for a second, 60 county major gift effort (total value in excess of $100,000,000); and I developed cultivation activities for the new major gift campaign (among them orchestrating a 100-person VIP dinner at the San Antonio Country Club, and designing, writing and producing the Diocese’s first donor-specific newsletter.
 In brief, the Diocese had relied upon the same donors for quite a few years.
 My efforts involved identifying new sources of future support.
 Once my work was complete, I urged the Diocese to hire a development professional on staff to begin the lengthy cultivation work required with the new prospects I had identified.

-As part of my work, I prepared a comprehensive, 24-page report regarding the Diocese’s overall development operations (road map); suggested potential new directions; and identified a planned giving consultant to assist with that aspect of its operations.
-In addition, I followed in the footsteps of a prior year of voluntary service (i.e., free, donated in-kind assistance) to help Development Board Chair Alice Heldenfels Sallee and campaign Chair Mary D. Clark refine solicitation materials, identify prospects, solicit potential donors, and write grants to support the expansion of Mustang Island Conference Center.
+As part of my work, I prepared a comprehensive, 24-page report about the overall development operations of the Diocese (a road map); suggested potential new directions; and identified a planned giving consultant to assist with that aspect of its operations.
+In addition, I followed in the footsteps of a prior year of entirely voluntary service (i.e., free, donated in-kind assistance), to help Development Board Chair Alice Heldenfels Sallee and campaign Chair Mary D. Clark refine solicitation materials, identify prospects, solicit potential donors, and write grants to support the expansion of Mustang Island Conference Center.

 For the first three months of 2007, I helped the staff of the Texas State Aquarium organize a $3,000,000 capital fund drive, Conservation Cove.
 I designed and wrote a 52-page case for support (for in-house production), and related campaign solicitation and tracking materials.
 I conducted research on prospective donors, developed strategies of approach, arranged meetings and conversations with potential donors, and launched the grant writing process.
 I was instrumental in helping the Aquarium secure a grant for a new American alligator exhibition from The Robert J. Kleberg, Jr. and Helen C. Kleberg Foundation.